marek-mikolajczyk/learning-pipelines-win1/git_notes.md

 2 main strategies:

 Feature Branch Workflow:
+- also called topic branches. isolate work in progress form completed work
+- good to use naming convention with /
+- feature flags allow to toggle. needs to be coded. allows canary release - allow small subset of users to use new feature. users can be chosed based on sth...
 - all feature development is in dedicated branch and not main one. main branch never contain broken code.
 - group of developers can work on few features
 - discuss about branch - use pull requests